structurizr/java/docs/usage-patterns.md

 ## Single program

 The simplest way to create a software architecture model is to write a single Java program that first creates the model elements (people, software systems, containers and components) before subsequently creating the required views and uploading the workspace to Structurizr.
-If you have a particularly large model, or you'd like to share common elements between models, then one approach is to modularise your program appropriately, perhaps using something like [Cat Boot Structurizr](https://github.com/Catalysts/cat-boot/tree/master/cat-boot-structurizr).
+If you have a particularly large model, or you'd like to share common elements between models, then one approach is to modularise your program appropriately, perhaps using something like [Structurizr Extensions](https://github.com/Catalysts/structurizr-extensions).

 ## Multiple programs